How quickly the landscape changes, even when one travels on foot.

-Looking again on Google Earth some time later, less than an hour of nosing around revelled three dozen keyhole, antenna or crescent tombs within a few kilometres of the waterhole (snapshot left or zoom right in on the link above).
+Looking again on Google Earth some time later, less than an hour of nosing around revelled three dozen keyhole, antenna or crescent tombs within a few kilometres of the waterhole.
 I didn’t bother counting the less distinctive ‘mound’ tombs.
 In fact the proliferation of tombs here isn’t so unusual given the topographic features already listed: edge of a plateau, former river mouth, band of dunes – all common factors adding up to a Neolithic occupation site.

 On the first crater tour in 2007 we walked along the base of the dunes, northeast from Aguelmam Rahla, and discovered several grinding stones and other artefacts at the foot of the dunes.
 And in 2012 one of us came across a near intact pot (left) at the foot of a dune as well as napping (stone tool chipping) sites.

 There’s something compulsive about Sahara tomb spotting on Google Maps, searching the featureless desert floor for the clear signs of prehistoric human activity.
 Once out there it gives a purpose to a journey that’s otherwise just agreeable recreation and adds a hint of treasure hunting.
 It reminds you that the Sahara of 6000 years ago was not a desert, but a much less arid savannah.
-As mentioned in the Mark Milburn book review, among others, KenGrok has spent hours and years scanning Google Earth’s imagery to identify unusual things, including pre-Islamic tombs in the Sahara.
-In 2019 Google erased his work but it seems his baton has been picked up by others.
+As mentioned in the Mark Milburn book review, among others, KenGrok has spent hours and years scanning and collating Google Earth’s imagery to identify unusual things, including pre-Islamic tombs in the Sahara.
+In 2019 Google erased his work but it seems his baton has been picked up by ‘syzygy‘ on Google Earth Community.

 Often this fascination and excitement falls a little flat on actually finding a tomb on the desert floor.
 On the 2012 trip I was excited about finding a huge antenna tomb that lay close our path on Day 6 or so.
 On GE (above) the massive structure with a ring-angle span of over 300m looked amazing, but by the time we tracked it down it (left) was too big to appreciate from ground level.
 My group seemed to say… ‘and the purpose if this diversion was…?’.
 ‘Flying’ over these tombs on satellite imagery, like Peru’s Nazca lines, is how they’re best appreciated.